vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/site-recovery-manager/Get-SrmService.md

 ## Description

-The `Get-SrmService` cmdlet retrieves information about the Site Recovery Manager appliance services.
+The `Get-SrmService` cmdlet retrieves information about the Site Recovery Manager appliance. services.

 ## Examples